trigger-corp/trigger.io-display/module/docs/index.md

 ###Statusbar

-Android 5.0 +
+Background Color
-:   Enter an RGB colour string, e.g. `"#FFFF00"` to set the colour of the status bar.
+:   Enter an RGB color string, e.g. `"#FFFF00"` to set the color of the status bar.
+(Android 5.0+ only)

 ##API